NTcoder/fizzbuzz-flask/README.md

 ### How to test API ###

-METHOD : POST
+Method : POST

-API : localhost:9000/fizzbuzz
+endpoint : localhost:9000/fizzbuzz

 Request :